-Honors and awards received by Dr. Reiff include a Louisville Institute Religious Institutions Grant in 2005-06, a Hope Award from Emory & Henry’s Appalachian Center for Community Service in 2003, and two awards from the Board of Higher Education and Ministry of The United Methodist Church: a Dempster Graduate Fellowship in 1988-89 and the Exemplary Teaching Award for 2000-01.
+Honors and awards received by Dr. Reiff include the Mississippi Institute of Arts and Letters 2016 Nonfiction Award for Born of Conviction, a Louisville Institute Religious Institutions Grant in 2005-06, a Hope Award from Emory & Henry’s Appalachian Center for Community Service in 2003, and two awards from the Board of Higher Education and Ministry of The United Methodist Church: the Exemplary Teaching Award for 2000-01 and a Dempster Graduate Fellowship in 1988-89.

 - B.A., Millsaps College